trzewiczek/js-stack-tutorail/02.Redux/README.md

 Congratulations!
 We're done with setup. 🏆

 ### 🚀 In action
-Before we do some real coding let's use the example above to test if `redux` really works.
+Before we do some real coding let's use the example from last bullet list above to test if `redux` really works this way.

-We've said `reducer` is a pure function, which makes it so easy to test.
-Let's do it then.

 Create a `src` folder and put the unit test file inside: